rdetweil055/THAM-Antenna-Switch-Controller/README.md

-   As this is designed to be mounted far away from a computer, this design is to be able to detect that a firmware update is available for the device and automatically download the new firmware.
+   As this is designed to be mounted far away from a computer, this design is to be able to detect that a firmware update is available for the device and download the new firmware.

-   The design does not update automatically, the user must requests the firmware update check via the main web page.
+   The design does not update firmware automatically, the user must requests the firmware update check via the main web page.

-   As these devices control antenna relays that may have significant power running through them, the device must only do the firmware update when directed by the user through the main web page request.
+   As these devices control antenna relays that may have significant power running through them, the device must take care not to interrupt the relays unless commanded by an oeprator

    2X6 switch notes

-   NOTE:  Only 1 antenna port can be active.  if more the device has more
+   NOTE:  Only 1 antenna port can be active.
+If the device has more than
-          than one radio input, then device must prevent any other request for that antenna port.
+          one radio input, then the device must prevent any other request for that antenna port.

    NOTE:  8266 can only handle 9 safe GPIO pins, 2 more if Serial line